-Economic uncertainty - Economic impact on the local community due to trade, tourist and commerce restrictions attributed to COVID-19 pandemic, as well as, regulation uncertainty with the United States, Canada's largest trading partner and political uncertainty with China.
+Economic uncertainty - Economic impact on the local community due to trade and regulation uncertainty with the United States, Canada's largest trading partner and political uncertainty with China.

 Provincial grants uncertainty - Unconditional operating grants of \$1.5 million are paid annually by the Province of BC based on sharing of traffic fine revenues.
 It is uncertain whether this grant will continue in the long term given the current economic climate.
 Should the grant be discontinued the equivalent effect would be a 1.17% tax increase on property taxes or an equivalent reduction in programs or services that are funded by this grant.